xrcyz/Knowledge-Base/README.md

 ```

 Thanks to multiplying `tanh` by `logistic`, each node can return a value where 1 is true, 0 is false, and -1 is false.
-This is bad.
-It means we can no longer predict the outcome of the sum of an array of booleans.
+This means we have to ditch boolean algebra.
+It means we can no longer predict the outcome of the sum of an array of truth values.

 If the whole point of using `tanh` functions is to be able to increment and decrement variables, then maybe we are approaching this from the wrong angle.
 If we view a memory component as 'collecting evidence for condition X', then we could do something like 'the sum of valid edges to reach a node'.
 So `B+T` is too low threshold for node 5, but `B+P+T` rings the bell.
 And if you deviate from the prescribed path, erase or decrement the vector appropriately.